anchore/oss-docs/content/docs/guides/sbom/scan-targets.md

 For example, when you run `syft alpine:latest`, Syft will first check your local Docker daemon for the image.
 If Docker isn't available, it tries Podman, then Containerd, and finally attempts to pull directly from the registry.

-You can override this default behavior with the `default-image-pull-source` configuration option to always prefer a specific source.
+You can override this default behavior with the `default-image-pull-source` configuration option to always prefer a specific scan target.
 See [Configuration]({{< relref "/docs/reference/syft/configuration" >}}) for more details.

-### Directory Sources
+### Directory Scan Targets

-When you provide a directory path as the source, Syft recursively scans the directory tree to catalog installed software packages and files.
+When you provide a directory path as the scan target, Syft recursively scans the directory tree to catalog installed software packages and files.

 When you point Syft at a directory (especially system directories like `/`), it automatically skips certain filesystem types to improve scan performance and avoid indexing areas that don't contain installed software packages.